 A great way to create an engaging learning experience for your audience is to include audio narration with your explanatory text and visuals.
-You could narrate the entire course, or use audio for character scenarios only, or include first-person accounts from learners or subject matter experts (SMEs).
-The good news is, today’s e-learning tools make it easier than ever to add audio to your online courses.
-Let’s look at some basic tips for preparing and recording high-quality audio narration.
+You could narrate the entire course, use audio just for character scenarios, or include first-person accounts from learners or Subject Matter Experts (SMEs).

-A narration script may take many forms, provided it has these three main components:
+A narration script can take many forms, as long as it has these three main components:

-- Slide number - Slide numbers help you know which text goes with each slide.
-It’s also helpful for editing your audio after recording.
+- Slide number: Slide numbers let you know which text goes with which slide.
+It’s also helpful for naming your audio files after recording.

-- Narration text - This is the actual text you’re recording.
-Sometimes this is different from the course storyboard.
+- Narration script: This is the actual text you’re recording.

-- Narration notes - Notes provide direction for the narrator on how to read the script.
-They can include pronunciation guides, tips for emphasis, and narration pacing.
+- Narration notes: These notes provide direction for the narrator on how to read the script, including pronunciation guides, tips for emphasis, and narration pacing.